Death Classification: Line of Duty Death

 Having left a wife and a daughter in destitute circumstances, Officer Mahoney was not a member of either of the Benevolent Associations; they could obtain no relief from that source.
 However, in view of the sad circumstances of his death, a generous public soon raised, by voluntary subscription, a sum sufficient to relieve the wants of the wife and daughter, upwards of $5,000 having been collected, which was invested in a homestead for their benefit by the committee having charge of the fund.

-Incident Recorded under Chicago Police Department homicide file, Case #2797.
+Incident recorded under Chicago Police Historical Homicide Database, Case #2797.